 Like me, you may still be getting those unsolicited lectures from relatives asking: “When are you going to get married?”
 “When are you going to have children?
 We won’t be alive forever.”
 Don’t let society’s view of relationships and singleness discourage you.

 “He who is unmarried cares for the things of the Lord—how he may please the Lord.
 But he who is married cares about the things of the world—how he may please his wife” 1 Corinthians 7:32-33 NKJV

 “But I say to the unmarried and to the widows: It is good for them if they remain even as I am; but if they cannot exercise self-control, let them marry.
 For it is better to marry than to burn with passion.”
 1 Corinthians 7:8-9 NKJV

-Being a single young Christian woman with the desire to get married I understand the struggles that many women face.
+As a single young Christian woman who wants to get married, I understand the struggles many women face.
 Make God your priority in your single season.
 Use this time to build your relationship with Christ and serve Him wholeheartedly.
 I urge everyone who is single and wants to be married to consult God.
-Spend time praying, fasting and sitting at God’s feet.
+Spend time praying, fasting, and sitting at God’s feet.
 If marriage is God’s plan for you, it will happen in His perfect timing.
 If we seek God above all else, He will provide all the things that we need.
 Let’s stand on the promise of God’s Word!

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”
 Matthew 6:33 NKJV